GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

 using Anthos.
 The platform has the following capabilities:

 * Allow platform administrators to create and update best practices for provisioning apps
-* Ensure App Developers can iterate independently in their own "landing zones" without interfereing with each other
+* Ensure App Developers can iterate independently in their own "landing zones" without interfering with each other
 * Allow security teams to seamlessly implement and propagate policy across the platform
 * Use GitOps for deployment